smichard/compound_interest_calculator/shiny_app/instructions.md

 2. Click the "Calculate" button.
 3. Navigate through the tabs in the main panel to view the generated diagrams and tables based on your input.

 By using this app, users can gain insights into how their capital will grow over time, understand the impact of different financial decisions, and set realistic financial goals.
+The source code can be found on GitHub - [link](https://github.com/smichard/compound_interest_calculator).